Last updated on September 1st, 2024 at 06:16 pm

 YOur real estate agent is an excellent resource, have them direct you to a title/escrow company who can help you with documents.
 Investor Agents-Brokers have more skills in this area and can discuss terms and conditions you may want to consider.
 Some are listed in this article.

-Consider the terms – no-wrap around
+Consider the terms

 My son contracted a local escrow office(in California) and they agreed to prepare the note and the deed of trust as part of the closing.
 The terms are inserted into the real estate contract which is a satisfactory place for them but not actually necessary.
-All that would have been necessary is to state that the owner agrees to finance the seller based upon the terms and conditions which will appear in the documents prepared by the escrow office.
+All that would have been necessary is to state that the owner agrees to finance the seller based on the terms and conditions that will appear in the documents prepared by the escrow office.
 The reason for keeping the deal language to a minimum is to reduce risk on the part of all parties.

 About those documents, the note in particular.
-Consider a due-on-sale clause to insure the buyers do not sell the property with the existing mortgage without your approval.
+Consider a due-on-sale clause to ensure the buyers do not sell the property with the existing mortgage without your approval.
 There is a concept called a wraparound mortgage that some may try to apply to mean that the owners move out and let someone else come in and make payments.
 This may be ok with the seller but the seller should approve or disapprove.
 The standard notes are usually inclusive of this type of language but it’s good to have a real estate attorney or CPA look over the documents.

 It’s important to not convolute the deal which is two parts.
 First, there is a clean purchase contract that contains the only language about the sale itself.
 The loan is a separate arrangement and the escrow office can produce the documents necessary to fully advise both parties of their obligations and requirements.
-Normally mortgages are issued by institutions that are licensed to originate mortgages.
-These firms must comply with HUD requirements that include disclosures and notifications all of which must be done in a timely manner.

 Seller-owner financing requires a credit check just to identify the buyers